Peripli/specification/api.md

 ### Deleting a Platform

 Deletion of a `platform` resource entity MUST comply with [deleting a resource entity](#deleting-a-resource-entity).

+This operation MUST fail if there are service instances associated with this Platform and neither the `force` nor the `cascade` flag are set.

+If the `cascade` flag is set, the Service Manager SHOULD try to delete all service bindings and service instances that are attached to this Platform.
+Using the `force` flag MAY leave service bindings and service instances in the data store and the service brokers behind.

 All [Service Visibilities](#service-visibility-management) entries that belong to this `platform` resource entity are automatically removed, regardless of the `cascade` and `force` flags.